The history and families of Turvey in Bedfordshire, England

 Here is a simple pricker for pricking out the patterns.
 It is just a sharp needle, embedded in a wooden handle.

-Here is the first episode of my Crafty Cast podcast - where I am talking about the equipment used to make Midlands (Bedfordshire & Buckinghamshire) lace.
+Here is a Youtube video where I am talking about the equipment used to make Midlands (Bedfordshire & Buckinghamshire) lace.

 Fine brass pins